sqlballs/mSQLg2c/modules/03-SQLServerImprovements.md

 For the administration team for the Data Estate, manageability includes everything from the interface to the system, to being able to deploy and configure it.
 The latest version of SQL Server includes the following improvements:

-- An integrated setup experience for the Azure extension for SQL Server	Install the Azure extension for SQL Server at setup.
-Required for Azure integration features
+- An integrated setup experience for the Azure extension for SQL Server which installs the Azure extension for SQL Server at setup
-- Using the SQL Server Configuration Manager to manage an Azure extension for SQL Server service, allowing you to create Azure Arc-enabled SQL Server instances, and for other Azure connected features
+- You can now use the SQL Server Configuration Manager to manage an Azure extension for SQL Server service, allowing you to create Azure Arc-enabled SQL Server instances, and for other Azure connected features
-- Upgraded max server memory calculations
+- There are new upgraded max server memory calculations
 - There are several improvements to address persistent version store (PVS) storage and improve overall scalability, including a persistent version store cleaner thread per database instead of per instance and the memory footprint for PVS page tracker has been improved.
 There are also a number of ADR efficiency improvements, such as concurrency improvements that help the cleanup process to work more efficiently.
 ADR cleans pages that couldn't previously be cleaned due to locking
-- Shrink database WAIT_AT_LOW_PRIORITY
+- A new shrink database option has been added: WAIT_AT_LOW_PRIORITY
-- XML compression
+- XML compression is now available
-- Asynchronous auto update statistics concurrency
+- There is a new improvement for asynchronous auto update statistics concurrency

 <h3>Tools</h3>
 There are several tools you can use to connect to, query, and manage a SQL Server Instance.
 The two broad groups are Graphical User Interfaces (GUI) and Command-Line or Scripting Interfaces.

 New improvements include:

 - Azure Data Studio includes connection and management support for the latest version of SQL Server
 - SQL Server Management Studio connects and manages the latest version of SQL Server, and includes several other improvements
 - SqlPackage.exe provides support for the latest version of SQL Server
-- VS Code	The latest release of VS Code now supports the latest version of SQL Server
+- VS Code now supports the latest version of SQL Server

 <p></p>